Top 30+ Celtic Symbols And Their Meanings

 Celtic Bull Symbol

-Fertility and strength, prosperity, and power distinguish the Celtic from the bull pattern.
-He was also referred to as both women and men, and he was also used to decorate the walls of house fortifications.
+Fertility and strength, prosperity, and power distinguished the Celtic symbol from the bull.
+It was named by both women and men and was also used to decorate the walls of domestic fortifications.

 13 Mythological creatures

-Since the Celts were a people who believed in the mystical, they also tried to transform animals into some powerful and mysterious creatures in ornaments.
+Since the Celts were a people who believed in the mystical, they also tried to transform animals into powerful and mysterious beings in ornaments.

 The Dragon